yassirdeveloper/cli/README.md

 # CLI Tool

-A simple powerful command-line interface (CLI) tool built in Go that provides a robust framework for executing commands with arguments, options, and dynamic help.
+A simple yet powerful command-line interface (CLI) tool built in Go that provides a robust framework for executing commands with arguments, options, and dynamic help.
+This tool supports both **interactive mode** and **command-line execution**, making it versatile for various use cases.

 ---